Corporate Structures in Singapore

-Branch office unlike a subsidiary is an extension of the foreign company.
+A branch office, unlike a subsidiary, is an extension of the foreign company.
 The Branch office must be registered with ACRA, but it does not gain a separate legal identity.
 The foreign company will be held responsible for the liabilities of the branch office.

 The Branch Office must operate under the same name as that of the foreign company’s head office and requires an approval before registration in Singapore.
 It is allowed to carry out business activities that fall within the ambit of foreign head office.

 The branch office merely receives a nod for locating its operations in Singapore and managing its business affairs.
 It does not gain a resident status; therefore, it is not entitled to the local tax benefits or concessions (however, it may still qualify for partial tax exemption).

 The branch office is allowed to repatriate its earnings.
 The portion of its earnings that are attributable to its Singapore operations alone are subjected to the prevailing Singapore corporate tax.
 The incomes earned outside Singapore is not charged.
 The branch office is required to file its own accounts as well as that of the parent company’s accounts annually.